A short proof of Shelah's eventual categoricity conjecture for AEC's with interpolation, under $GCH$: The -Scott topos

-\begin{proof} The proof is a direct generalization of the case $\kappa=\omega$, proven by Barr and Makkai in \cite{bm}, using Theorem \ref{main} to generalize the analogous statement for separable toposes (which is the particular case $\kappa=\omega$). \end{proof}
+\begin{proof} The proof is a direct generalization of the case $\kappa=\omega$, proven by Barr and Makkai in \cite{bm}, using Theorem \ref{main} to generalize the analogous statement for separable toposes (which is the particular case $\kappa=\omega$).
+We refer to \cite{espindolas} for details. \end{proof}

 Recall from \cite{sh} and \cite{idl} that there is an adjunction between $\kappa$-exact localizations of presheaf toposes and accessible categories with $\kappa$-directed colimits.
 Given such an accessible category $A$, its $\kappa$-Scott topos $S_{\kappa}(A)$ is the topos of functors to $\mathcal{S}et$ preserving $\kappa$-directed colimits.
-This assignment is functorial and gives one part of the adjunction, the other being the functor $pt$ sending a topos to its category of $\kappa$-points.
+This assignment is functorial and gives one part of the adjunction, the other being the functor $pt_{\kappa}$ sending a topos to its category of $\kappa$-points.